What Assets Should Be Considered When Planning Your Estate?

 Do I Need an Estate Plan?

+While having an estate plan is optional, having one is very wise.
 As discussed above, if you don’t have an estate plan of any kind, your assets will be distributed by your state’s intestate laws.
 This could very well result in your assets getting distributed in ways you would prefer not to happen.

+Lacking an estate plan means you have no say in how your assets are distributed or how your surviving loved ones will be provided for.
 In addition to giving you control over your estate, an estate plan also makes the process of distributing your estate much less stressful for your surviving family members.

 An estate plan tells your loved ones exactly how you wanted things to go and gives them peace of mind that your wishes are being followed.
 It also provides clear directions that can avoid probate litigation and infighting among the family.

-Questions for an Estate Planning Attorney
+Find an Estate Planning Attorney

 If you are trying to figure out which assets to include in your estate plan, consider speaking with an estate planning attorney.
+An attorney can assist you through the entire estate planning process, from making an inventory of assets to drafting legal documents.

 Look for an estate planning attorney in the Super Lawyers directory for legal help.